 First, press the CTRL button, then click K on your keyboard.
-This will automatically open a new box called Insert Hyperlink.
-Now we have come to the part, where you have to create a hyperlink in a Word document.
+It will automatically open a new box called Insert Hyperlink.
+We have come to the part where you have to create a hyperlink in a Word document.

 Create and edit a hyperlink

 If you have followed the steps before, you have managed to insert a hyperlink in a Word document.
-In the box called Insert Hyperlink, you need to create a hyperlink in Word.
+In the Insert Hyperlink box, you need to create a hyperlink in Word.

 It depends on which kind of hyperlink you want to create.
-In our example, we are going to insert the same web page as before.
+In our example, we will insert the same web page as before.

 - On the left side, you have to be in the Existing File or Web Page.